simplysneha/Schooldetails/README.md

-# studentdetails
+School details is a website created using Mongo DB, Express, React ,Node (MERN) stack.
-student details is a website created using Mongo DB, Express, React ,Node (MERN) stack. student details enables user to
+ This website enables user to
 -> insert school information
 -> search for school information
 -> display the list of schools in the database.